The-Beta-Testing-Studios-pvt-ltd/Employee-Management-System/README.md

 Contributions are welcome!

 **Opening Issues:** Anyone can open an issue to point out a problem they encountered or propose a new functionality they would like to see in the system.
-**Submitting Pull Requests:** If you want to fix a bug or implement a new feature, then feel free to create a branch in your own fork of the repository, make the necessary code modifications, and then submit a pull request to have your changes merged into the main project's code.
+**Submitting Pull Requests:** If you want to fix a bug or implement a new feature, then feel free to create a branch in your fork of the repository, make the necessary code modifications, and then submit a pull request to have your changes merged into the main project's code.

 ### License: